ibm-cloud-docs/account/exporting-usage.md

 1. For service to service authorizations, click **Authorize**.
 For the required access, select **Object Writer** and **Content Reader**.
 Click **Review** and then **Assign**.
 1. Click **Connect** after you review your folder details.

-If you convert your account to an enterprise account, you'll need to follow these steps again to enable the enterprise account to export usage data.
+If you convert your account to an enterprise account, you need to follow these steps again to enable the enterprise account to export usage data.
 You can keep this feature on your original account or you can remove it by [disconnecting your account from sharing usage](/docs/account?topic=account-exporting-your-usage&interface=ui#disconnect-exporting-your-usage).
 {: note}

 ## Requesting access to historical data
 {: #access-historical-data}

 When you enable your account to export usage data, the COS bucket, by default, collects data from the current month as provided by the automatic daily export from the Billing service, but it can contain data from as far back as a year if you request historical data.
-So if it's June 2024, you can only view usage as early as June 2023, but you'll always be able to view data from that far back.
+So, if its June 2024, you can only view usage as early as June 2023, but you'll always be able to view data from that far back.
 Meaning that if you enabled this feature in June 2023, and it is now June 2024, you can view usage data from June 2022 to June 2024.
 To get historical data, you need to create a support case.

 To request access to historical data, use the following steps: